- Register by Monday, July 13

 C410030 Clothing 2 Complete Outfit — possible types of garments include: dress; romper or jumpsuit; 2-piece outfit combination (skirt with top, vest or lined/unlined jacket); jumper and shirt; pants or shorts outfit (pants or shorts with top, vest or lined/unlined jacket).
 A purchased top can be worn to complete a vest or lined/unlined jacket outfit with a constructed bottom OR upcycled outfit combination — must contain a complete constructed outfit (examples: if the top is upcycled, outfit must include a constructed bottom or upcycled dress).

-C410901 Clothing 2 Second Complete Outfit — see above class for examples.
+C410901 Clothing 2 Second Complete Outfit (county only) — see above class for examples.

 C410902 Clothing 2 (county only) — robes, pajamas, etc.